 The nearby town of Happy Adventure, where Chuck also owns an inn and restaurant, was actually named by Peter Easton.
 This famed pirate apparently found refuge in the small harbour!

-Whales, Puffins & Cod Fishing
+Whales Watching, Puffins & Cod Fishing

 These graceful giants swam and dove and announced themselves with big blows, as we watched in awe.
 At one point, there were about five surrounding us.